ThabeloPeter/alx-low_level_programming/0x08-recursion/README.md

 # Recursion

-## Requirements
-* Language: C
-* OS: Ubuntu 14.04 LTS
-* Compiler: gcc 4.8.4
-* Style guidelines: [Betty style] (https://github.com/holbertonschool/Betty/wiki)

-## Synopsis
-This repository holds some projects I worked on for Holberton School.
-The goal is to learn coding and concepts through the C programming language.

-## Concepts to be learned in this repository:
-* what recursion is and how to use it

 ## Description of what each file shows:
 0. a function that prints a string, followed by a new line (puts)
 1. a function that prints a string in reverse